itn-trust/itn-did-spec/README.md

 - Content Addressable Storage Network: Currently utilizing an append-only implementation of a Postgres DB with content-addressable hashes and replication between ITN Nodes.
 There is an implementation of peer-to-peer replication using the IPFS Cluster.
 - DLT Networks: It is comprised of a Hyperledger Fabric network and Arbitrum One EVM equivalent network (with more to follow, in particular, based on Integrated Trust Network (ITN) expansion).

-All applications external to the ITN and wishing to utilize the ITN Core Services must implement an ITN Agent as their abstraction layer through the ITN SDK in the [ITN GitHub repository](https://github.com/itn-trust/itn).
+All applications external to the ITN and wishing to utilize the ITN Core Services must implement an ITN Agent as their abstraction layer.
 An ITN Agent represents a user’s capabilities on ITN and serves as an abstraction and integration layer between ITN and other applications/networks.

 ![ITN Architecture Overview](./docs/images/ITN%20Architecture%20Overview.jpg)

-The ITN Agent utilized in each ITN node is implemented in NodeJS and is comprised of the following elements:
+The ITN Agent utilized in each ITN node is comprised of the following elements:

 - API Endpoint Service for both REST APIs and [Decentralized Identity Foundation (DIF) DIDcomm](https://identity.foundation/didcomm-messaging/spec/) messaging protocol for integration with ITN Core Services, other Agents, and Legacy Applications via REST APIs
 - Authentication service utilizing [OAuth2 for REST APIs](https://oauth.net/2/) and [DIF DID AuthN](https://identity.foundation/working-groups/authentication.html) for DIF DIDcomm messaging